osrsbox/osrsbox-db/README.md

 The monster database also has extensive properties: a total of 44 unique properties for each monster, as well as an array of item drops for each monster that has 6 additional properties per item drop.
 The base properties include the monster ID, name, member status, slayer properties, attack type, max hit, attack types and all monster combat stats.
 Each monster also has an associated array of drops which document the item ID, name, rarity, quantity, and any requirements to get the drop.

-The prayer database documentes each prayer that available in-game and has detailed properties: a total of 8 properties for every prayer.
+The prayer database documents each prayer that available in-game and has detailed properties: a total of 8 properties for every prayer.
 The base properties include the prayer name, members status, description, requirements, and bonuses that it provides.

 ## Table of Contents